ElderByte-/josc/README.md

 * `fs`  Local file system adapter, usefull for test environments or simplistic usage

 Of course, you can implement and register your own drivers.
 The josc archtecture is specifically designed to support custom vendor implementations.

+### Create a custom JOSC driver

+* Add the `com.elderbyte.josc:josc-api` dependency to your project.
+* Implement the `com.elderbyte.josc.api.JoscDriver` interface
+* To automatically register the driver in josc as soon as it is on the class-path, create a `META-INF/services/com.elderbyte.josc.api.JoscDriver` file.
+In this file, specify your implementation class with the full package path.